 One of our favorite side dishes in the summer time is pasta salad.
 Dave absolutely loves it.
 I always make it to take to BBQ’s and unfortunately rarely come home with leftovers.
 It is also a great dish for me to bring places because it often serves as Alyssa’s meal because of her food allergy.
 Since I can’t know for sure if there are tree nuts in dishes other people make, I can’t let her eat them.
 So I always bring a side that can double as her meal.
 Pasta salad has carb, veggies, and protein.
 Perfect.

-That doesn’t look like your average pasta salad though does it?
-Nope, its even better!
 We went to a Cinco de Mayo party and were asked to bring a dish to share.
 I searched the internet but didn’t find anything that jumped out at me.
 I also wanted to keep it healthy and not add an entire cup of olive oil or mayonnaise, like some recipes called for.
 I came up with this light, tangy, slightly sweet, vinegar based pasta and bean salad.
 I got quite a few compliments on the dish at the party.
 I let Alyssa try it before the party and she loved it.
 She asked if she could eat a bowl for lunch.
 I warned her that it was going to be her dinner as well.
 She said great and devoured it twice in one day.
 Ok… and I won’t lie, I did as well.
 Its got healthy carbs, protein in the beans, veggies in the corn and pepper, healthy fats in the avocado.
 Seriously an amazing summer meal in itself!
-Vegetarian, keeps well, healthy…have I talked it up enough?
-Ok…here it is!
+Vegetarian, keeps well, healthy…

 1 red pepper, chopped